 The Department hosts a number of important Research Centres, including the MRC Centre for Neuromuscular Diseases, the UCL QS MND Centre as well as the Alzheimer’s Research UK Drug Discovery Institute (ARUK UCL DDI).

 About the role

 We are seeking a Research Coordinator to organise and manage MitoCluster, one of seven research clusters forming the Medical Research Council National Mouse Genetics Network.

 You will work closely with MitoCluster Lead (Dr Robert Pitceathly) and the departmental administrator to coordinate research activities across MitoCluster partner sites (MRC Harwell, EBML-EBI, MRC-Mitochondrial Biology Unit, University of Cambridge, Newcastle University, University of Padua), in addition to facilitating potential inter-cluster collaborations within the Network and industry partnerships.
 You will help to organise in person and remote meetings between MitoCluster members, liaise with other Clusters and the Network Director, manage and contribute to the development of MitoCluster digital platforms, and organise governance of the consortium.
 In addition, the you will coordinate other clinical and non-clinical research projects linked with Dr Robert Pitceathly’s research group, and will play a pivotal role in developing work protocols and study e thics applications, write reports, scientific papers, and grant proposals, and manage day-to-day issues that may arise related to the research programme.

-The post is available immediately and is funded for 2 years in the first instance by the Kinross Fund.
+The post is available immediately and funded by the MRC for three years in the first instance.